alejandroreilly/landing-page/README.md

 # Landing Page
 A model website landing page that acts as a template and can be built upon in the future.
-This is my first large project using my CSS and HTML knowledge, and I am looking to apply my learning to real world websites.
-This is a great starting point, using many ideas and structures from flexbox.
+It is a template based off of developer's ideas in The Odin Project, and uses a few external images that are cited below.
+One can easily use this template in the future for a website of their own design.

 # Image Credits
 **Arctic Fox:** Photo by Tom Walker on Getty Images